AstikFantastic/Skillbox-Drive/README.md

 ### Authentication
 ✅ The login screen always appears after onboarding.
-❌ Using the app without logging in is not allowed
+❌ Using the app without logging in is not allowed.
 (⚠️ After pressing the login button, the app navigates to the TabBar screen with information about the user's Yandex Disk)

 ### View Disk Information